-As detailed in Section 5 of this report, the intended residential infill redevelopment authorized by the proposed Plan Amendment does not constitute urban sprawl as defined in Section 163.3164, F.S. and is consistent with the standards found within Subsection 163.3177(6)(a)9., F.S.
+This rezoning application is submitted concurrently with a SsCPA application, which also includes a justification report.
+As detailed in Section 5 of the SsCPA justification report, the intended nonresidential infill redevelopment does not constitute urban sprawl as defined in Section 163.3164, F.S. and is consistent with the standards found within Subsection 163.3177(6)(a)9., F.S.